 This idea of consistency applies to all your digital marketing as well — for example, making sure your social media accounts all have the same backgrounds and pictures, making sure your website has the same header and footer on each page, making sure your emails all have your logo.

 However, consistency shouldn’t just show up in the aesthetics of your marketing materials — you need to offer a consistent level of quality for products/services, a consistent customer service experience, consistent messaging, consistent value.

 Customers will fall in love with your brand for a reason, and there are many reasons available to them, each as unique as the customers themselves, but when you start changing who you are and what you do, it confuses people and runs them away from your brand.

 You see this in music all the time.
 Many bands change their sound over time and alienate their original audience.
 Video game, TV, book, and movie series often struggle to maintain consistent aesthetics and message from one entry in a series to the next, and they lose fans along the way.
 The same line of thinking applies to your brand.

-Start Creating Your Brand Identity With the Free Brand Persona Template
+Start Creating Your Brand Identity With the Brand Persona Template

-We’ve streamlined the process of designing your brand identity with a free brand persona template — click to learn more and download it free.
+We’ve streamlined the process of designing your brand identity with a brand persona template — click to learn more.

 Ready To Kick Some Marketing Ass?